ManuelGander/Recommender_System_Proteomics/README.md

   - git clone https://github.com/ManuelGander/Recommender_System_Proteomics.git

 ## Running the scripts:
-  - The notebook "Full_script.ipynb" contains all the information needed to run the scripts
+  - The notebook "Script.ipynb" contains all the information needed to run the scripts